Visas for skilled migrants are available in a number of UK sectors. Find out if you qualify and how to apply if you land a lucrative job offer.

 Fees depend on the exact visa you are applying for.
 Current costs are:

-- Tier 2 Visa over 3 years in a shortage occupation – £928
+- Skilled Worker Visa over three years in a shortage occupation: £928

-- Tier 2 intra-company transfer visa as a graduate trainee – £482
+- Skilled Worker intra-company transfer visa as a graduate trainee: £482

 Costs are the same for each dependent that applies.
-Citizens from Turkey and Macedonia applying for a UK work visa get a discounted rate of £55 off all the above categories.
+Citizens from Türkiye and North Macedonia applying for a UK work visa get a discounted rate of £55 off all the above categories.

 You will also need to pay the healthcare surcharge along with certain other administration costs, for example, to get your biometric information taken.